enligh10ment/Docker-scripts/readme.md

 # Docker Tool Kit #

-This is my collection of bash scripts and functions for getting information about what's running and URL testing.
-Scripts for both non-Swarm and Swarm.
+This is my collection of bash functions and bash scripts for docker non-swarm and swarm.
+Please see the bash-functions and scripts for more details about each.

-### Breakdown of Scripts ###

-### Breakdown of Functions ###